icons8/lunacy-docs/docs/release-notes/index.md

 Download from the [Microsoft Store](https://www.microsoft.com/store/apps/9pnlmkkpcljj?ocid=badge) or the [Installer](https://desktop.icons8.com/lunacy/LunacySetup_4.0.3.exe)

 ### Bug Fixes
-- Fixed all crashes we are received via report system
+- Fixed all crashes, we have received via report system
-- Fixed OutOfMemory issues, but memory usage is increased
+- Fixed OutOfMemory issues, by the cost of memory usage
-- Fixed some issues with Vector Tool, Text, Copy&Paste
+- Fixed some problems with Vector Tool, Text, Copy&Paste

 ## 4.0.2 hotfix
 _RELEASED June 19, 2019_